 Get in Touch with NAME

 In many new products, the novelty lies not in a new idea or principle but in their appearance.
-A registered design gives the proprietor a monopoly in the appearance of his design as applied to a particular article.
-It should also be noted that an unregistered design may also be eligible for copyright protection.
+A registered design gives the proprietor added protection in the appearance of his design as applied to a particular article.
+It should also be noted that an unregistered design may also be eligible for Copyright protection.

 Registering a Design